nstankov-bg/docs.plutus-community.com/docs/setup/Ubuntu.md

 ### single-user

 Single-user Nix installation has advantages.
-1) No daemon and socket are created, 2) a group of a dozen or so nix users doesn't get created on the system, 3) nothing is written into `/etc`
+ - No daemon and socket are created
+ - A group of a dozen or so nix users doesn't get created on the system
+ - Nothing is written into `/etc`

 The single-user Nix installer requires curl